NIGHT 1 SHOWCASE

 ST. PAUL, MN

 “We’re all gonna die—all of us.”
-As damning as that is to most, Alexander Natalie seems at peace with their brand of nihilism.
+As damning as that seems to most, Alexander Natalie seems at peace with their brand of nihilism.
 Finding meaning in miserable situations is always better said than done.
 With the release of their first full length album, “How Much Could You Ask Of Me?”, songwriter Noah Topliff doesn’t try to make anything sound too “pretty.”
 Instead, he combats the somber and desolate with matter-of-factness—offering comfort in certainty and consolation in pain.